hailstonem/cockpit-experiments/cockpit_test.md

 # Cockpit - getting started with simulated experiments 25.02.2021

 This is my experience of writing an Experiment in cockpit.
-Bear in mind that I literally started on this last week, so some things may or may not be completely correct.
-I imagine it is most useful for others who are at least somewhat proficient at python programming, but are perhaps not so familiar with microscope control software.
+It contains instructions, with examples, for setting up cockpit, and then for creating an experiment to run on a simulated microscope[1].

 It's probably most useful to those with an existing microscope that is set up with cockpit and are looking to write custom experiments for it, although it might also be a useful starting point for those with more hardware oriented goals.

+I'm sort assuming you -like me- are somewhat proficient at python programming, but are not so familiar with microscope control software.

-Just in case it was ambiguous, this is does not simulate the optics of a microscope, just the control of it, although if you wanted to add that feature, it should be possible.
+[1][Just in case it was ambiguous, this is does not simulate the optics of a microscope, just the control of it, although if you wanted to add that feature, it should be possible.]

 ## Part 1: Setting up a simulated microscope